-- Hazardous chemicals – this usually means household cleaners, like bleach, but also includes gasoline, kerosene, and grill tanks.
+Keep all chemicals in original packaging.
+This usually means household cleaners, like bleach, but also includes gasoline, kerosene, and grill tanks.
 Know where these chemicals are kept in your work site and stay away from them.
-Keep all chemicals in original packaging

 Slips, Trips, Fall Prevention

 Including staff and clients, about 4 people at TPS fall each month, and 3 of those 4 people have some sort of injury.
 We have reduced the average number of falls, but it is still very important that we work hard to prevent falls.

 - Slippery Surfaces (Ice, Water, Oil, Rain)